 #3: Give Your Brand a Voice

-Who is your target audience?
+Ask yourself, who is your target audience?
 When you know who they are, then it’s easy to come up with the right tone to speak to them.
-Think of your brand’s personal attributes and values and let them guide you to the proper voice.
+Just think of your brand’s personal attributes and values and let them guide you to the proper voice.

 Once you know who your target audience is, you can come up with the proper language and tone to use to reach them.
-A toy company might use short words and a playful tone to appeal to children.
+For example, a toy company might use short words and a playful tone to appeal to children.
 By contrast, a company that markets software to engineering firms might use a formal or even dry tone combined with industry jargon.

 A good example of a company that has a distinct and effective tone that’s perfectly tailored to its target audience is the skincare company Dove.
 Their audience is almost exclusively female, and they use a warm, feminine, and empowering tone on their website and in their social media posts.